-Ascension must be done slowly when diving to avoid decompression sickness.
-However, how fast or slow to actually go is difficult to calculate with a dive table.
+Ascension must be done slowly to avoid decompression sickness.
+However, how fast or slow to actually go is difficult to calculate with a table.

 Without a PDC, ascending at the safest rate is guesswork.
-A dive computer, can accurately tell you whether you are swimming up too fast, many models even have a warning system installed.
+These devices can accurately tell you whether you are swimming up too fast, many models even have a warning system installed.

-Dive computers that have air integration or Air Time Remaining (ATR) offer an added safety precaution.
-Air integration monitors how much air is still available for the dive and so how much time can still be spent underwater safely.
+Scuba computers that have air integration or Air Time Remaining (ATR) offer an added safety precaution.
+Air integration monitors how much air is still available and therefore how much time can still be spent underwater safely.

 Air integration calculates this using information about both the diver’s air consumption rate and the capacity of the air tank.
 These calculations are also adjusted in real-time.

-A submersible pressure gauge or SPG does show the diver how much air is still left in the tank.
+A submersible pressure gauge or SPG does show how much air is still left in the tank.
 However, the gauge does only that; it doesn’t provide time-related information.

-Many dive computers also monitor the level of nitrogen in your system.
+Many also monitor the level of nitrogen in your system.
 This is also called a Tissue Loading Meter.

 The nitrogen monitor is another safety precaution to avoid decompression sickness.
 By checking how much nitrogen is still in your system, you will know whether you have spent enough time at your decompression stop.

-Just like the ascent rate monitor, the tissue loading meter can be set as an alarm on your dive computer.
+Just like the ascent rate monitor, the tissue loading meter can be set as an alarm device.
 Note that this is separate from the no-decompression limit.

 This feature is specifically for Nitrox divers.
-Nitrox divers use a different composition in the air tank which has added risks for central nervous system (CNS) oxygen toxicity.
+As they use a different composition in the air tank which has added risks for central nervous system (CNS) oxygen toxicity.

-For these divers monitoring the exposure to oxygen is very important.
-A dive computer shows how much time is left for oxygen exposure to still be safe.
+Therefore monitoring the exposure to oxygen is very important.
+And these devices show how much time is left for oxygen exposure to still be safe.

-Dive computers show this information in either minute left within the safe time limit.
-Another way a PDC shows this information is through percentages of exposure.
+They show this information in minutes left within the safe time limit.
+But another way a PDC shows this information is through percentages of exposure.

-Dive computers also track all the dive information that you would fill into a dive log.
+They also track all the information that you would fill into a log.
 And much more accurately than you could manually.
-The Mares Smart Wrist dive computer, for example, can log 25 hours of dives, and also has a dive plan mode.
+The Mares Smart Wrist model, for example, can log 25 hours, and also has a dive plan mode.

-The information collected on the PDC is easily transferable to a computer where you can log the information into a digital dive log.
+The information collected is easily transferable to a computer where you can log the information into a digital log.
 A PDC comes with a cable that links to a PC.

 So why should you own a dive computer?
-Dive computers are great pieces of diving gear.
-They make your dive safer thanks to its accuracy and constant monitoring.
+They are great pieces of diving gear.
+They make your experience safer thanks to their accuracy and constant monitoring.

 How do you measure your exact depth underwater?
-It is quite difficult to know how deep you are which is why all the other calculations during your dive are never completely accurate.
+It is quite difficult to know how deep you are which is why all the other calculations are never completely accurate.

-Wearing a PDC during a dive keeps track of a ton of information that you could never precisely monitor yourself, let alone all at the same time.
+Wearing a PDC keeps track of a ton of information that you could never precisely monitor yourself, let alone all at the same time.
 It offers exact information on decompression stop times, nitrogen and oxygen levels and how much air is still inside the tank.

-Safety should always come first during dives whether it is by using dive tables or a dive computer.
-The main reason to use the dive computer is the extra control over the many variables that divers need to deal with.
+Safety should always come first whether it is by using tables or when diving with a computer.
+The main reason to use the scuba computer is the extra control over the many variables that you need to deal with.

-However, familiarizing oneself with the dive computer first is essential.
-If you are still taking a diving course then ask the instructor to also teach you how to use a dive computer, as well.
-It’s important to always follow your dive training, even when using a PDC.
+However, familiarizing oneself with the device first is essential.
+If you are still taking a diving course then ask the instructor if they do dive computer training to also teach you how to read a dive computer.
+It’s important to always follow your training, even when using one of the devices.

-Once you fill comfortable, it’s a good idea to invest in your own dive computer, and there are so many options of dive computers to choose from.
-Knowing how to take care of your dive computer is essential too, to make sure your new piece of kit stays in good shape.
+Once you fill comfortable, it’s a good idea to invest in your own computer, and there are so many options for them to choose from so think about your requirements to find the best scuba diving computer for you.
+Knowing how to take care of your dive computer is essential too, to ensure your new piece of kit stays in good shape and maintains its longevity.